krobelus/rate-experiments/README.md

 fails, falls back to RAT.

-A proof solely consisting of clause introductions will result in the checker's propagation routines slowing down due to the huge number of clauses as described in \todo{update}[CDCL].
+A proof solely consisting of clause introductions will result in the checker's propagation routines slowing down due to the huge number of clauses just like in a CDCL solver that does not delete learned clauses.
 To counteract this, clause deletion information has been added, making the proof-checking time comparable to solving time [@Heule_2014] [@Wetzler_2014].
 While deletions were added as an optimization, they can also enable additional inferences due to RAT being non-monotonic [@philipp_rebola_unsatproofs].

 As in [@rebola2018two], we refer to *operational DRAT* as the flavor of DRAT where deletions of unit clauses are ignored, as opposed to *specified DRAT*.

-\paragraph{LRAT Proofs} The runtime and memory usage of DRAT checkers can exceed the ones of the solver that produced the proof.
-The resulting need for a DRAT checker to be as efficient as possible makes it difficult to implement a mechanically verified checker.
-This is remedied by making the DRAT checker output an optimized (i.\ e.\ small) and annotated proof in LRAT format [@cruz2017efficient].
-Checking this proof does not require propagation and there are verified implementations available[^acl2].
-An LRAT proof is a DRAT proof just like DRAT, but it includes clause hints for each resolution candidates and all unit clauses that are necessary to derive a the empty clause to show that the resolvent is a RUP.
+\paragraph{LRAT Proofs} The runtime and memory usage of DRAT checkers can exceed the ones of the solver that produced the proof [@schur-5].
+The resulting need for a DRAT checker to be as efficient as possible requires using mutable data structures that rely on pointer indirection which are difficult to formally verify.
+The lack of a formally verified DRAT checker is remedied by making the DRAT checker output an optimized (i.\ e.\ small) and annotated proof in LRAT format [@cruz2017efficient].
+The LRAT proof can be checked by a formally verified checker[^acl2] without unit propagation, making sure that the formula formula is indeed unsatisfiable.
+An LRAT proof is similar to a DRAT proof, but it includes clause hints for each resolution candidates and all unit clauses that are necessary to derive a the empty clause to show that each resolvent is a RUP.

 2.3 Proof Checking
 ------------------

-The naïve way to verify that a proof is correct consists of performing each instruction in the proof from the first to one last one, while checking each lemma.
+The naïve way to verify that a proof is correct consists of performing each instruction in the proof from the first to the last one, while checking each lemma.

 \paragraph{Backwards Checking} During search, SAT solvers cannot know